Last updated: 8 February 2024

 My Computer My Way has advice on making your device easier to use if you have a disability.

 We know some parts of this website are not fully accessible.
 You can see a full list of any issues we currently know about in the Non-accessible content section of this statement.

-If you need information in a different format like accessible PDF, large print, easy read, audio or braille:
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 The University of Gloucestershire is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the exemptions listed below.